 IN THE FOOTSTEPS OF GOTTLIEB DAIMLER

-It’s the year 1886.
-A new invention will change the world.
-For the first time, Gottlieb Daimler, born in tranquil Schorndorf, is presenting a moving car without horses – his “motor coach” with the high-speed gasoline engine he invented.
-This motor car is considered the first four-wheeled automobile in the world.
-Together with Carl Benz, who at the same time constructed a three-wheeled motor car, Daimler and Benz are considered the pioneers of automobile construction at the end of the 19th century.
+The year was 1886, and a new invention was about to change the world.
+Gottlieb Daimler, born in the tranquil town of Schorndorf, presented for the first time a moving car without horses – his “motor carriage” with the high-speed gasoline engine he had invented.
+This motor carriage is considered the world’s first four-wheeled automobile.
+Together with Carl Benz, who designed a three-wheeled motor carriage at the same time, Daimler and Benz are considered the pioneers of automobile construction at the end of the 19th century.

 BIBLE VERSE OF HIS CONFIRMATION